Online MA in Arts in Medicine: $660 per credit hour; $23,100

 Most courses are offered in 8-week sessions, but some courses are 16 weeks (the practicum, evaluation, and capstone projects, along with some electives).

 We are always reviewing applications, so you may apply at any time for either of the two start dates which are typically Fall (August) and Spring (January).
 The earlier the better!
 You'll hear back with a decision about your complete application within three weeks of applying.
 Applications should be submitted at least 4 - 6 weeks ahead of your preferred start date.
-For more information, contact a Graduate Programs Advisor at firstname.lastname@example.org.Edit
+For more information, contact the Graduate Programs Advisor at email@example.com.Edit

 The MA in Arts in Medicine program spans fall, spring and summer semesters, and can be completed in 2 years if students follow the defined course sequence.
 If students choose to vary the course sequence, that time could be extended.
 The graduate certificate programs each take roughly 8-10 months.

 The Arts in Medicine Summer Intensive is designed to provide students and professionals at all levels of experience with a comprehensive overview of the field, including its theoretical foundations, professional opportunities, and scope of practice.
 The program includes two weeks of on-site programming at the University of Florida and a set of online modules designed to be completed prior to the program.